UMM-CSci-3601/intro-to-git/README.md

 and sharing changes.

-This repository has a `user_info` directory, and in this part of the lab we'll create a new file in that directory for pair in the class, containing your real names and your Github user names.
+This repository has a `user_info` directory, and in this part of the lab we'll create a new file in that directory for each pair in the class containing your real names and your Github user names.
 Sometimes it's easy for us to figure out how those names relate, but if your Gihub user name is `UnicornWizard375` it's not always obvious who in the class that is, especially if you don't wear your wizarding regalia to lab.